History of Mexico: Cristero War (1926–1929)

-The Cristero War of 1926 to 1929 was a counter-revolution against the Calles regime set off by his persecution of the Catholic Church in Mexico and specifically the strict enforcement of the anti-clerical provisions of the Mexican Constitution of 1917 and the expansion of further anti-clerical laws.

-Some articles of the Constitution were at issue: a) Article 5 (outlawing monastic religious orders); b) Article 24 (forbidding public worship outside of church buildings); c) Article 27 (restricting religious organizations' rights to own property); d) Article 130 (took away civil rights of the clergy: priests and religious leaders were prevented from wearing their habits, were denied the right to vote, and were not permitted to comment on public affairs in the press).

-The formal rebellions began early in 1927, with the rebels calling themselves Cristeros because they felt they were fighting for Jesus Christ himself.
-The laity stepped into the vacuum created by the removal of priests, and in the long run, the Church was strengthened.
+The Cristero War was a conflict that arose in response to the enforcement of secularist and anti-clerical provisions of the Mexican Constitution of 1917 and the enactment of additional anti-clerical laws by President Plutarco Elías Calles's government known as Calles Law.
+The rebellions began early in 1927, concentrated in the Bajío region of Mexico, with the rebels calling themselves Cristeros because they felt they were fighting for Jesus Christ.
+The laity stepped into the vacuum created by the removal of priests.
 The Cristero War was resolved diplomatically, largely with the help of the U.S. Ambassador, Dwight Morrow.

 The conflict claimed about 250,000 lives, including civilians and Cristeros killed during raids after the war's end.
 As promised in the diplomatic resolution, the anti-clerical laws remained on the books, but the federal government made no organized attempt to enforce them.
-Nonetheless, persecution of Catholic priests continued in several localities, fueled by local officials' interpretation of the resolutions.
+Under President Lázaro Cárdenas, the Calles Law was repealed in 1938.